 If someone continues to drink after having recovered from DTs, they are putting themselves in a very dangerous situation.
 It is very likely that they will experience the condition again, if they decide to try and stop drinking.
 The best course of action is complete and total sobriety, and there are programs to help them reach that goal.

 Of course, relapses do happen, but they can be prevented.
 It is best to go through a high quality alcoholism treatment program to get help.

-At Northpoint Evergreen Bellevue, we have been able to work with many struggling alcoholics.
+At Northpoint the Evergreen, we have been able to work with many struggling alcoholics.
 We know how it feels when you have a desire to stop drinking, but you are not sure you can do it.
 Our goal is to give you the tools and treatment you need to be successful.